When was the last time you attempted to declutter your website?

 Decluttering is a process of correcting this issue and creating a positive flow of quality customers.
 Think of it as spring cleaning, removing anything that doesn’t work, and improving your delivery of valuable content.

-One individual who has perfected the art of decluttering is Marie Kondo, a Japanese author and organizing consultant.
+One individual who has perfected the art of decluttering is Marie Kondo, a Japanese author and organising consultant.
 Her minimalist-inspired approach isn’t intended to perform a quick clean-up.
 Instead, it’s a set of principles to adopt to live an ideal lifestyle.

 Marie’s tidying technique relies on six core rules that ensure you remove clutter effectively, which are: